awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

      echo 'export PATH=$PATH:$HOME/bin' >> ~/.bash_profile
      ```

-1. After you install kubectl, you can verify its version with the following command:
+1. After you install  `kubectl`  , you can verify its version with the following command:

    ```
    kubectl version --short --client